urbanopt/geojson-modelica-translator/docs/developer_resources.rst

 Couplings
 =========

-A coupling defines the modelica code necessary for interfacing two specific models, e.g. a time series load and heating indirect ETS.
+A coupling defines the Modelica code necessary for interfacing two specific models, e.g. a time series load and heating indirect ETS.
 Each coupling is unique in its requirements:

 - what additional components are necessary, for example there might be some sensor between system A and B, or maybe B requires a pump when A is a specific model type
 - what ports are connected, for example connecting ports of model A and model B

 Thus each coupling must define two template files, ComponentDefinitions.mopt and ConnectStatements.mopt, respectively.
 These files must be placed in the directory :code:`couplings/templates/<model A>_<model B>/`.
-In general, the order of the names should follow the order of system types if you laid out the district system starting with loads on the far left and plants on the far right (e.g. load before ets, ets before network, network before plant)
+In general, the order of the names should follow the order of system types if you laid out the district system starting with loads on the far left and plants on the far right (e.g. load before ETS, ETS before network, network before plant)

 District system
 ===============